 Montana has fully integrated its do-not-call list with the National Do Not Call Registry.
 To comply with Montana’s telemarketing laws, businesses must acquire the (406) area code or a package of area codes that includes the (406) area code from the National Do Not Call Registry.
 The price varies depending on how many area codes a business purchases.
 For more information, pricing details, or to purchase the National Do Not Call Registry, go to the Telemarketer section of the National Do Not Call Registry website.

 Telemarketers who call across state lines need to buy the list for any area code they call.

-If you are not engaged in telemarketing, you do not need to buy the list.
-If you are engaged in telemarketing, answer the questions below to determine if you need to buy the list.
-If the answer to any of the questions is yes, your business does not need to use the state do-not-call list.
-If you answer no to all of the questions, your business is required to purchase and use the state do-not-call list.
+If you are engaged in telemarketing, answer the questions below to determine if you need to acquire the list.
+If the answer to any of the questions is “yes”, your business does not need to use the state do-not-call list.
+If you answer “no” to all of the questions, your business is required to purchase and use the state do-not-call list.

-- Are you a 501(c)1-(c)6 engaged in fundraising to support your charitable purpose and not using third-party telemarketers to make the calls?
+- Are you an IRC § 501(c)1-(c)(6) organization engaged in fundraising to support your charitable purpose and not using third-party telemarketers to make the calls?

 - Are you licensed by Montana to carry out your trade and calling to set an appointment only?

 - Are you regulated by a federal agency and required by that same agency to maintain a do-not-call list?

 - Are you calling from your own primary residence?

 - Are you calling someone with whom you have had a business contact within the last 180 days or someone whose number you got by referral?